CBSE Class 11 Physics Syllabus

 Work done by a constant force and a variable force; kinetic energy, work- energy theorem, power.

-Notion of potential energy, potential energy of a spring, conservative forces: conservation of mechanical energy (kinetic and potential energies); non- conservative forces: motion in a vertical circle; elastic and inelastic collisions in one and two dimensions.
+Notion of potential energy, potential energy of a spring, conservative forces: non-conservative forces, motion in a vertical circle; elastic and inelastic collisions in one and two dimensions.

 Equilibrium of rigid bodies, rigid body rotation and equations of rotational motion, comparison of linear and rotational motions.